ha5ha6/judy_blog/_pages/about.md

 > **How can autonomous behaviors be acquired?**

-I built an affordable smartphone-based robotic platform from scratch, covering hardware, embedded systems, perception, and reinforcement learning.
+I built an affordable smartphone-based robotic platform from scratch, covering hardware, sensing, control and reinforcement learning.

-Using this platform, I developed efficient **policy-search** algorithms for investigating a range of embodied behaviors, including self-standing, vision-based navigation, foraging, and genetic information exchange between multiple agents (mating).
+Using this platform, I developed efficient **policy-search** algorithms for investigating a range of embodied behaviors, including self-standing, vision-based navigation, foraging and genetic information exchange between multiple agents (mating).
 Together, these behaviors enabled autonomous agents to interact and organize into simple multi-agent societies inspired by living creatures.

 These experiences convinced me that intelligent behavior is best studied in embodied systems under real-world environment, where perception, control, learning and physical constraints continuously interact.